Ronik22/E-Card-Generator/README.md

 ## Add New Card Cover Images:

-1. Add new image into the folder of your choice inside `res` folder.
+1. Add new image in the folder of your choice inside `res` folder.
 You can also make a new folder.
 2. Follow the numeric order and also name your image after a number.
 Then add the path to `path.js` file.
 In here, `cardPicPaths` is in JSON format.

 **Example 1:** Adding an image named `2.png` under `anniversary` folder looks like this